 - The beets are now ready for roasting!
 You do not have to peel the beets.

-- Place the beets, skin on, into a large Dutch or other oven proof vessel with a tight-fitting lid in a single layer – no crowding the beets.
+- Second, place the beets, skin on, into a large Dutch or other oven proof vessel with a tight-fitting lid in a single layer – no crowding the beets.
 Add about an inch of water.
 Place the lid on the vessel.

-- Roast the beets for about 35-40 minutes.
+- Next, roast the beets in the oven for about 35-40 minutes.
 This can vary depending on the size of beets.
 Larger beets take longer to roast, smaller, less time.
 They’re ready when a fork yields to gentle pressure.

 Do I Have to Peel Beets Before Roasting Them?